tmtsoftware/esw/docs/src/main/technical/sequence-component-tech.md

-# Sequence Component
+# Sequence Component Technical Documentation

 ## Introduction
 The Sequence Component is a standalone application that can load scripts and in doing so, become a Sequencer.
 In the OCS *scripting* approach, the Sequence Component is the reusable environment that supports the execution of different scripts.
 Use of the Sequence Component also reduces the time to load a Sequencer Script--similar to a scripting language shell.

 Sequence Component will be a continuously running JVM process which will load and unload different script.
-Sequencer will be started as a part of existing Sequence Component process, This results is minimizing boot up time for Sequencer.
+When loading a script, the Sequencer will be started as a part of existing Sequence Component process.
+This step minimizes the start-up time for Sequencer to a fraction of a second.

 The Sequence Component application and its arguments are described @ref[here](../sequencersandscripts/sequencer-app.md).

 ## Modules

 * esw-ocs-api -
-This is cross module, which is compiled into JVM as well as JS code.
-This consists of `SequenceComponentApi` which defines an interface for Sequence Component.
-This module also consists of core models, actor client, JVM and JS client for
+This module contains the API for Sequence Component.
+This is cross-compiled module, which is compiled into JVM as well as JS code.
+This module includes `SequenceComponentApi`, which defines the interface for Sequence Component.
+This module also consists of core models, actor client, JVM and JS client for Sequence Component.
-Sequence Component.

 * esw-ocs-impl -
 This module consists of core implementation of Sequence Component which is `SequenceComponentActor`.

 * esw-ocs-app -
 This module consists of wiring as well as cli application to start Sequence Component.
+The wiring is the code that integrates Sequence Component to the ESW/CSW environment.

 ## Implementation Details